 This degree of freedom type should NOT be selected for normal calculations using MultiWell.
 It is provided in DenSum only for special purposes.
-See Section 9.4 for a discussion of External Molecular Rotations.
+See Section 9.4 for a discussion of proper input for External Molecular Rotations.

 Particle in a Box (box)